robenkleene/design-references/after-effects/after-effects-layers.md

 ### Transforming

 - `W`: Rotation tool
-- `⌘⌥HOME`: Center the anchor point on a layer (if when you move a layer, it's also changing shape, then you probably need to do this)
+- `⌘⌥HOME` / `Layer > Transform > Center Anchor Point in Layer Content`: Center the anchor point on a layer (if when you move a layer, it's also changing shape, then you probably need to do this)

 #### Fitting a Layer to a Composition